chaotic-society/theoretica-tutorials/algebra/vec.md

 # Tutorial: vec.h

-Vectors represent ordered sets of elements of a certain type.
+> Vectors represent ordered sets of elements of a certain type.

 They are implemented in Theoretica as the `vec` class in two different forms.
 They can be used to perform linear algebra operations along with matrices, such as dot and cross products and matrix-vector multiplication.
+In the following code snippets, it is assumed that `using namespace th` has been used.

 ## Vector construction
 Vectors can be both allocated statically and dynamically, using two very similar notations.
+Both cases are implemented by the `vec<T, N>`, where `N = 0` is specialized for dynamically allocated vectors.

 ### Static vectors
 A generic, statically allocated, N-dimensional vector with elements of type `T` is implemented by `vec<T, N>`.
 Real and complex static vectors are declared in the following way: